compops/pmh-tutorial/python/README.md

 Supporting files (helpers/)
 --------------
-**stateEstimation.py**
+**dataGeneration.py** Generates data from a LGSS model.

+**parameterEstimation.py** Implements the PMH algorithm for the LGSS model (particleMetropolisHastings) and the SV model (particleMetropolisHastingsSVModel).

-Implements data generation for the LGSS model (generateData), the faPF for the LGSS model (particleFilter), the Kalman filter for the LGSS model (kalmanFilter) and the bPF for the SV model (paticleFilterSVmodel).
+**stateEstimation.py** Implements the faPF for the LGSS model (particleFilter), the Kalman filter for the LGSS model (kalmanFilter) and the bPF for the SV model (paticleFilterSVmodel).

-**parameterEstimation.py**
-Implements the PMH algorithm for the LGSS model (particleMetropolisHastings) and the SV model (particleMetropolisHastingsSVModel).

 Adapting the code for another model
 --------------